What to expect at a Sunday service

 On the second and third Sundays of the month, you are invited to attend any of the “Second Hour Learning, Service and Practice” offerings of the week, then a community lunch at 12:30.

-You should also feel welcome to stop by the visitor’s table in Fellowship Hall to ask any questions you may have and to obtain additional information regarding our church.
+You should also feel welcome to stop by the visitor’s table near the Parlor to ask any questions you may have and to obtain additional information regarding our church.
+On the first Sundays of the month, we also offer a Newcomers Corner in Fellowship Hall during social time.

 What to Wear